AnthonyAspen/go-sigma-rule-engine/README.md

+# warning: the work is extremely unstable, don't use in production code and if you're not prepared to resolve some issues that can occur
 # Fork of go-sigma-rule-engine
 #  Implemented support for multipart yml files (several rules in one yml file divided with "---")
 # removed redundant (imho) structs